 This means that if someone borrows a car and is involved in an accident through their negligence (meaning they are at fault), it may cost the owner of the car in the form of a deductible and/or increased insurance rates.
-The insurance policy on the car may be responsible for paying out on liability claims.
-It will also be the owner’s insurance that might pay for damage to the car itself through their coverage, even if the borrower has their own liability coverage.
+The insurance policy on the car may be responsible for paying out any damages and liability claims.

-Because of this, the rate increase for the accident may appear on the owner’s insurance and not on the driver’s insurance.
-"The owner bears the responsibility for everything that happens with their car, even if they are not present."
-Tammy Ezer of InsuranceHoteline.com reminds drivers.
-It is vital to be certain the person driving is trustworthy and responsible.
+Therefore, the rate increase for the accident will typically appear on the owner’s insurance and not on the driver’s insurance.
+"The owner of the vehicle is responsible for their property, even when they are not present”, Anne Marie Thomas, resident insurance expert for InsuranceHoteline.com, warns drivers.
+“Giving permission to a guest or occasional driver to use your vehicle, is also granting them access to your insurance."
+That’s why it is vital to be certain the person driving is trustworthy and responsible.

 A Car Lending Checklist

-- Ensure that the person borrowing the car has a valid driver’s license.
+- Ensure that the person borrowing the car has a valid driver’s licence.
 This may seem obvious, but it is vitally important.

-- Make certain a copy of the registration and proof of insurance are in the car and let the borrower know where to find them.
+- Make sure that a copy of the registration and proof of insurance are in the car and let the borrower know where to find them.